CivicActions/ssp-toolkit/docs/controls/CP.md

 ##### CivicActions

-System level information for the application is replicated and backed up in the same way as user-level information as defined in CP-9(a).
+System-level information for the application is replicated and backed up in the same way as user-level information as defined in CP-9(a).

 #### c

 ##### CivicActions

 System documentation is backed up from the GitHub repository on a daily basis with a minimum two-week retention period and off-site storage.

 #### d